RocketChat/hubot-rocketchat/README.md

 ## Important

-**BREAKING CHANGES:** v2.0.0 contains major breaking changes.
-Starting with this version, only [Hubot v3]() will be supported.
-You should only use it with [Rocket.Chat Server version 0.63.0]() or higher.
-This adapter no longer support CoffeeScript - all hubot scripts created with CoffeeScript must be ported / rewritten to Javascript for proper operation.
-Yeoman generator support is discontinued with this version, you should start your project with our [boilerplate]().
-[NodeJS 8]() or later is required.
-And the latest ES6 syntax, including async-await, is fully supported.
+**BREAKING CHANGES:** v2.x.x contains major breaking changes.
+Starting with this version:
+* CoffeeScript BOTs will no longer be supported, all new bot scripts should be written in NodeJS 8 compatible JavaScript
+* Only [Hubot v3](https://github.com/hubotio/hubot/tree/v3) will be supported
+* you should only use [Rocket.Chat Server version 0.63.0](https://github.com/RocketChat/Rocket.Chat/releases/tag/0.63.0) or higher
+* Yeoman generator support is discontinued,  you should start your project with our [hubot v3 boilerplate](https://github.com/RocketChat/hubot-rocketchat-boilerplate)
+* [NodeJS 8](https://nodejs.org/) or later is required for operations
+* The latest ES6 syntax in NodeJS 8, including the popular async-await, is fully supported

-v1.0.x versions of the adapter is only compatible with 0.37.1 and higher of Rocket.Chat Server.
+v1.x.x versions of the adapter is only compatible with 0.37.1 and higher of Rocket.Chat Server.
+Yes, you should be able to continue using v1.x.x adapter and CoffeeScript bots with the most up-to-date version of the server.

 If you are using Rocket.Chat 0.35.0 or earlier, please use v0.1.4 of the adapter.  (releases between 0.35.0 and 0.37.1 are not recommended for hubot operations)

 #### NOTE
 If you want to integrate Rocket.Chat with GitHub or GitLab.
-Make sure you visit the [Rocket.Chat.Ops](https://github.com/RocketChat/Rocket.Chat.Ops) project before starting.
+Make sure you visit the [Rocket.Chat.Ops](https://github.com/RocketChat/Rocket.-Chat.Ops) project before starting.
 We already have many scripts that add webhook events and access GitHub/GitLab APIs.
 You can easily extend these scripts for your custom application.

-### For v2.x.x of the Adapter
+### For v2.x.x of the Adapter  (Hubot v3 and ES6 support)

-If you are using Hubot 2.x and v1.x.x or v0.x.x of the adapter, please see [instructions for v1.x.x of the adapter]().
+If you are writing CoffeeScript bots, need Hubot 2.x and v1.x.x or v0.x.x of the adapter, please see [instructions for v1.x.x of the adapter](#For-v1.x.x-and-v0.x.x-of-the-Adatper).

+The following instructions are ONLY for v2.x.x of the adapter.

 #### Getting your bot connected to Rocket.Chat